Let's race...

 European triathletes are spoilt for choice when it comes to warm weather racing.
 And whilst Lanzarote has its climbs, and Portugal the stunning architecture and culture, this Andalusian gem is the perfect combination.
 If you’re looking for a race destination that can please the athletes and spectators alike, forget what you think you know about Marbella and discover a whole new side to this misunderstood Mediterranean paradise.

-The Spanish Coastline has been a staple holiday destination for years, but beyond the cliched party reputation of is a beautiful, historic city that makes for the perfect racing holiday getaway for the whole family.
+The Spanish Coastline has been a staple holiday destination for years, but beyond the cliched party reputation is a beautiful, historic city that makes for the perfect racing holiday getaway for the whole family.

 One of the key attractions of IRONMAN 70.3 Marbella is the ease of travel to Southern Spain.
 Most low-cost carriers operate regular flights into Malaga airport, after which a quick 50 minute transfer will see you into Marbella Town.